JNF University (JNFU) will engage and energize young leaders who are committed and passionate about Israel.

 Trip to Israel

-JNF University offers a variety of ways to get back to Israel during the summer.
+JNF University offers a variety of ways to get back to Israel.
 From missions to volunteer opportunities, JNFU will help students find their way.

 CLICK HERE to view pictures from our 2017 Mission to Israel!